Gravitational Redshift from Galaxy Clusters -- a Relativistic Approach: Modelling of the gravitational redshift observable

 The galaxy fluctuations $\Delta$ have been computed within perturbation theory at first order~\cite{Yoo:2009au,Yoo:2010ni,Bonvin:2011bg,Challinor:2011bk,Jeong:2011as,DiDio:2016ykq} and second order~\cite{Yoo:2014sfa,Bertacca:2014dra,DiDio:2014lka}, including all relativistic effects.
 These results, however, cannot be employed on cluster scales, where $\delta$ is of order unity and hence standard perturbation theory is not valid.
 We therefore need to compute $\Delta$ in the weak-field expansion, as we did for the redshift perturbation $\Delta z$ in eq.~\eqref{eq:Deltaz_final}.
 Since the lowest order contribution to $\Delta z$ is already at first order in the weak-field parameter $\epsilon_\HH$, we only need to consider $\Delta$ up to first order to compute $\overline {\Delta z}(R_\perp)$ in eq.~\eqref{eq:observable_def} at second order.
 A first-order expression for $\Delta$ in the weak-field expansion has already been derived in~\cite{DiDio:2020jvo} in terms of the observed redshift $z$.
 However, as for $\bar{n}_g$ in eq.~\eqref{eq:barn}, we need to express $\Delta$ in terms of the background redshift $\bar{z}$.\footnote{More precisely, we need the observed $\Delta$ at the observed redshift $z$, as this is the quantity entering the observed redshift difference, but expressed in terms of $\bar{z}$, which is the integration variable on the left-hand side of eq.~\eqref{eq:change_chi}.} The derivation is presented in appendix~\ref{app:weakfield_numbercounts}, yielding the following result:

 All functions on the right-hand side are evaluated at the background redshift $\bar{z}$, with $s_b$ and $ \alpha$ denoting the magnification bias and the spectral index, respectively.
-Here, we have neglected the lensing effect due to the deflection field, as the asymmetry in this effect along the line of sight relative to the cluster centre is expected to be negligible, see e.g.~\cite{Bonvin:2013ogt,Breton:2018wzk}.
+Here, we have neglected the lensing effect due to the deflection field since, as we will explain in more detail at the end of the section, the asymmetry in this effect along the line of sight relative to the cluster centre is expected to be negligible~\cite{Bonvin:2013ogt,Breton:2018wzk}.

 Inserting eqs.~\eqref{eq:barn} and~\eqref{eq:Delta_resum} into eq.~\eqref{eq:change_chi} and using

 we obtain

 We can now write the number of galaxies $\bar n_g$ as the product of the density $\bar{\rho}_g$ and the volume per solid angle and redshift bin $\mathcal{\bar V}$, $\bar{n}_g = \bar{\rho}_g \,\bar{\mathcal{V}}$, and use